CIS565-Fall-2017/Project4-CUDA-Rasterizer/INSTRUCTION.md

 In this project, you are given the following code:

-* A library for loading standard Alias/Wavefront `.obj` format mesh files and converting them to OpenGL-style buffers of index and vertex data.
+* A tiny glTF loader for loading glTF format models and converting them to OpenGL-style buffers of index and attribute data.
-  * This library does NOT read materials, and provides all colors as white by default.
-You can use another library if you wish.
 * Simple structs for some parts of the pipeline.
-* Depth buffer to framebuffer copy.
+* Fragment buffer to framebuffer copy.
 * CUDA-GL interop.

 You will need to implement the following features/pipeline stages:

-* Vertex shading.
-* (Vertex shader) perspective transformation.
+* Vertex shading and perspective transformation.
 * Primitive assembly with support for triangles read from buffers of index and vertex data.
 * Rasterization.